Adroiti/docs-for-code-review-tools/Bandit-B312.md

 ## Description

 Telnet-related functions are being called.
 Telnet is considered insecure protocol because of serious security concerns when using over an open network such as the Internet.
-Use SSH or some other encrypted protocol.
+Use SSH or some other encrypted protocol instead.

 This rule checks for the following calls: